 7. Monetize & Make Money

-There are a number of different ways that you can monetize your Music blog.
+There are many different ways that you can monetize your music blog:

-One way to monetize your Music blog is to Advertising on your website.
+One way to monetize your Music blog is to advertise on your website.

 To start advertising on your blog, you can sign up for an ad network like Ezoic (they pay more than Google Adsense).
 When your blog starts getting more than 100,000 page views a month you can monetize with Adthrive.